luileito/summer/README.md

 # Summer

-Summer is a JavaScript software to enable Responsive Text Summarization, an approach to web design aimed at allowing desktop web pages to be read in response to the size of the device a user is browsing with.
+Summer is a JavaScript software to enable **Responsive Text Summarization**, an approach to web design aimed at allowing desktop web pages to be read in response to the size of the device a user is browsing with.

 ![Sample output](teaser.png?raw=true)

+Summer automatically removes non-relevant sentences from a source text according to your CSS media queries.
+For instance, your desktop users could read the full text and your mobile users just half of the content (those users would read the relevant half of the content, BTW).

 The "Summer" name itself is a summarization of the word "Summ(ariz)er" :wink: